pik3d/19en/README.md

 During clip you can stop it and change the angles of view, colors, lighting.

-The functionality of version 20 is extended by Eigen/Singular Values Decomposition of Matrix and Regression analyses based on "The Apache Commons Mathematics Library".
+The functionality of version 20 is extended by Eigen/Singular Values Decomposition of Matrix and Regression analyses based on <a href='https://commons.apache.org/proper/commons-math/'>"The Apache Commons Mathematics Library"</a>.

 The framework has simple but effective 2D-graphics tools for displaying columns and rows of matrices.
 Simple graph-editor can add text, lines, figures to chart.